 Myth #1: The first step to a sustainable wardrobe is doing a closet clean out.

-This one drives me a bit crazy!
-Sustainable fashion is about making the most out of what we have.
-There is nothing sustainable about getting rid of heaps of perfectly good clothes that is sustainable.
+I’m not sure how this one started but sustainable fashion is about making the MOST of what we have.
+There’s nothing about getting rid of heaps of perfectly good clothes that is sustainable.

 Myth #2: Sustainable fashion is about minimalism.

-That said, trendy fashion is not really sustainable because it can feel outdated so quickly, generally speaking.
-However, if you really love a trend and are happy wearing it after fashion magazines call it out of style, then go for it!
+While generally, I say that timelessness is preferable to trends, if you love a trend and are happy wearing it after fashion magazines call it out of style, then go for it!

-Sustainable fashion can still be fun and you can still express yourself while doing so mindfully — it shouldn’t feel like you need to sacrifice your style.
-While conscious fashion brands often are limited in the variety of aesthetics, you can always thrift something that fits your style better or just continue rewearing what’s in your closet!
+Sustainable fashion can still be fun and you can still express your style while doing so mindfully — it shouldn’t feel like you have to sacrifice your style.

 Myth #3: The clothes you give away to charity shops are sold there.